Aparajith-S/minimum_spanning_tree/ReadMe.md

 Application displays "ERROR!
 File not found".
 Make sure the input text file is available at the project root directory and named exactly as the filename given in the `main.cpp` file.
 Once this is solved, run the cmake build as described in `Build the Project` section.
-If the error still persists, copy the txt file and paste it in the same folder as the generated `MinimumSpanningTree.exe`  and run the .exe from the command prompt.
+If the error still persists, copy the .txt file and paste it both in the \build folder and in the folder where `MinimumSpanningTree.exe` is present and run the .exe from the command prompt.